jpkintu/top_uganda_youtubers_2024/README.md

 ## Data source
 What data is needed to achieve our objective?
-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the top UG YouTubers in 2024 that includes their

 -channel names
 -total subscribers